 Normally a vendor accounts for VAT on an invoice basis.
 However, where turnover in a 12-month period is likely to be less than R2.5 million, one can apply to be placed on a payments basis if the vendor is a natural person or an unincorporated body of persons whose members are natural persons.

-From 1 March 2005 a tax invoice must reflect the purchaser's trade name and VAT registration number, if the value is in excess of R3 000.
+A tax invoice must reflect the purchaser's trade name and VAT registration number, if the value is in excess of R3 000.

 EXCHANGE CONTROL

 REGULATIONS